 In addition to infant health, we explore the effect of the ECA on mortality rates in columns (3) and (4) of Table 3.
-Panel A reports reduced form estimates based on equation (1) and are weighted by age-specific county population.
+Panel A reports reduced form estimates based on equation (1) and are weighted by county population in column (3) and number of births in column (4).